kappter/fileez/grok/README.markdown

   - Yellow: Metadata/sensitive data.
   - Green: Content.
   - Gray: Unknown/other.
-- **Hex Viewer**: Fixed at the top, shows hex and ASCII data (16 bytes per row) with orange highlights for file name ranges and yellow for sensitive data.
+- **Hex Viewer**: Located in the right column, shows hex and ASCII data (16 bytes per row) with synchronized scrolling (hex and ASCII viewers scroll together vertically).
+Orange highlights for file name ranges (e.g., MP3 bytes 3-32, DOCX bytes 0-500), yellow for sensitive data.
 - **Metadata**: Displays file details (name, extension, encoding, etc.) with notes on file name/extension storage (file system vs. binary).
 - **File Sections**: Table listing sections (File Name, Extension, etc.) with clickable rectangles to highlight ranges in the hex viewer.
 "Learn More" buttons for File Name and Extension explain storage.
 - **Scrubber**: Navigate through file bytes, updating the hex viewer and SVG.
 - **Encryption Analysis**: Apply Caesar, AES-256, or XOR ciphers to file data.
 - **Binary Sample**: Shows the first 256 bytes in binary.
-- **Dark/Light Mode**: Toggle between themes with a navbar button.
+- **Dark/Light Mode**: Toggle via a button at the top of the main content area.
-- **File Name/Extension Education**: Modal explains where file name and extension are stored (file system or binary, e.g., MP3 bytes 3-32, DOCX bytes 0-500), triggered by "Learn More" buttons in the section table.
+- **File Name/Extension Education**: Modal explains where file name and extension are stored (file system or binary, e.g., MP3 bytes 3-32, DOCX bytes 0-500), triggered by "Learn More" buttons.
+- **Layout**: No fixed header; fixed footer with copyright.
+Title and theme toggle at the top of the main content.

 ## Setup
 1. Clone the repository or download files.